hapax/hapax.github.io/assets/chuzenji.md

 muttering apologies, but not without suppressing a smile of her own.
 Disorder is also the condition for life.

-At first, life seems as incongruous as teapot I found in the remains of the housefire, an island of order in a sea of chaos.
+At first, life seems as incongruous as the teapot I found in the remains of the housefire, an island of order in a sea of chaos.
 But physicist Jeremy England has suggested the converse: life is not the island of order, but the waves lapping at the shore and gradually